 What Does it Mean to Have Dense Breasts?

-The Breast Imaging Reporting and Database Systems (BI-RADS), which reports mammogram findings, classifies breasts into four groups:
+The Breast Imaging Reporting and Database Systems (BI-RADS) reports mammogram findings and classifies breast density into four groups:

-• Scattered density: The breasts have quite a bit of fat, but there are a few areas of fibrous and glandular tissue.
+- Category B - scattered density: The breasts have quite a bit of fat, but there are a few scattered areas of fibrous and glandular tissue.

-• Consistent density: The breasts have many areas of fibrous and glandular tissue that are evenly distributed through the breasts, making it harder to see small masses in the breast.
+- Category C - consistent density: The breasts have many areas of fibrous and glandular tissue that are evenly distributed through the breasts, making it harder to see small masses in the breast.
+This is also called heterogeneously dense.

 The Connection Between Breast Density and Cancer